 - New employees can be onboarded more effectively.
 By using an onboarding process that’s largely automated, new hires are more likely to be set up for success.
 This, in turn, benefits your organization, as a high-performing employee onboarding process is proven to increase employee retention and productivity.

 - Employees are provided with experiences that delight them.
 Their ability to make requests, submit referrals, get access to apps or equipment, etc. with ease not only helps them be productive, but also more content with your organization.
+Moreover, since these automations can be applied throughout the organization, they can prove to be effective at preventing (or at least mitigating) an issue that organizations are currently wary of: mass turnover.

 - Your time-to-hire shortens.
 By streamlining the employee referral process, in addition to other recruitment workflows, like resume screening, you can identify more qualified candidates faster and focus more of your time on recruiting them.